Skip to content

 Yes, with caveats.

 Canvas shows up in the ChatGPT iOS and Android apps, and in landscape on a tablet the split-pane view is usable for documents and code.
-On a phone in portrait the document takes over most of the screen, and inline edits work but feel cramped because the selection menu floats over the text you’re trying to edit.
-We do most heavy Canvas work on the web app or a tablet in landscape, and treat the phone as read-and-review only.
+On a phone in portrait the document takes over most of the screen, and inline edits can feel cramped because the selection menu floats over the text you’re trying to edit.
+For heavier edits, the web app or a tablet in landscape is easier than a phone in portrait.

 Can Canvas edit my code?